klemenStanic/WIER2021/README.md

 If you already have folder `database/target/`, then you do not need to run the second command, since the database already exists.

 ## Running crawler
-For setting up all dependencies run this first.
+To install all required dependencies run this first:
 ```
 virtualenv -p python3 venv
 source venv/bin/activate